AdobeDocs/experience-manager-65.en/help/sites-deploying/web-console.md

 ---
 title: Web console in Adobe Experience Manager
-seo-title: Web Console
-description: Learn how to use the AEM web console.
+description: Learn how to use the Adobe Experience Manager web console.
-seo-description: Learn how to use the AEM web console.
-uuid: 7856b2b3-4216-421d-a315-cd9a55936362
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 content-type: reference
 topic-tags: configuring
-discoiquuid: 4a33fddd-0399-40e4-8687-564fb6765b76
 feature: Configuring
 exl-id: 9acbf61f-73a8-4998-9421-dd933f30ac8a
 ---
 # Web Console{#web-console}

-The Web console in AEM is based on the [Apache Felix Web Management Console](https://felix.apache.org/documentation/subprojects/apache-felix-web-console.html).
+The Web console in Adobe Experience Manager (AEM) is based on the [Apache Felix Web Management Console](https://felix.apache.org/documentation/subprojects/apache-felix-web-console.html).
 Apache Felix is a community effort to implement the OSGi R4 Service Platform, which includes the OSGi framework and standard services.

 >[!NOTE]
 >
->On the Web console any descriptions that mention default settings relate to Sling defaults.
+>On the Web console, any descriptions that mention default settings relate to Sling defaults.
 >
 >AEM has its own defaults and so the defaults set might differ from those documented on the console.